sofiacwarren/catList/readme.md

 ## Goal

-Create a CRUD app using React (without Redux) that interfaces with a RESTful API powered by Node (with Express) and a database (MySQL or MariaDB) from scratch.
+Create a CRUD app using React (without Redux) that interfaces with a RESTful API powered by Node (with Express) and a database (MySQL) from scratch.

 Don't use anything that writes code for you (like `create-react-app`).
 On the other hand, using `npm init` to create the `package.json` and `npm install` to populate the `package.json` is permitted (and encouraged).
 Don't forget to commit regularly and upload your work to GitHub!